-In the experiments presented in Figures 4A and B, we demonstrated that LPA promotes NHBE apoptosis using 18:1 LPA, the most commonly used laboratory reagent for activation of LPA receptors (3).
-As presented in Figure 3A however, 18:0 was the LPA species largely responsible for the increase in BAL LPA concentration observed at day 1 post-bleomycin challenge.
-We therefore investigated the effects of 18:0 LPA on NHBE apoptosis as well, and found that it also significantly induced NHBE apoptosis at a concentration of 1 μ M (Figure 4C).
+In the experiments presented in Figures 4A and 4B, we demonstrated that LPA promotes NHBE apoptosis using 18:1 LPA, the most commonly used laboratory reagent for activation of LPA receptors (3).
+However, 18:0 was the LPA species largely responsible for the increase in BAL LPA concentration observed at Day 1 after bleomycin challenge (Figure 3A).
+We therefore investigated the effects of 18:0 LPA on NHBE apoptosis and found that it also significantly induced NHBE apoptosis at a concentration of 1 $\mu$ M (Figure 4C).
 Given this similarity in the effects of 18:0 and 18:1 LPA on NHBE apoptosis, the rest of our experiments were performed with 18:1 LPA only.

-To investigate which of LPA's receptor(s) mediate its ability to induce lung epithelial cells apoptosis, we first assessed NHBE cell mRNA expression of the five established, high-affinity cognate receptors LPA1-LPA5, as well as P2Y5, a relatively low-affinity receptor that is likely to join the LPA receptor family as LPA6 (3).
-Consistent with previously reported results (27), we confirmed that these cells predominantly expressed LPA1, LPA2 and LPA3 (Supplemental Figure E5).
-To distinguish between these three receptors, we determined whether 18:0 LPA-induced NHBE cell apoptosis was inhibited by AM095, a new LPA receptor antagonist that we have recently demonstrated to be highly specific for LPA1 (28).
-This antagonist has been demonstrated to inhibit LPA activation of LPA1 in a dose-dependent manner (29).
-AM095 essentially completely abrogated the ability of 18:0 LPA to induce NHBE cell apoptosis (Figure 4C), suggesting that the pro-apoptotic effects of LPA on NHBE cells were mediated by LPA1.
+To investigate which of LPA's receptors mediate its ability to induce lung epithelial cell apoptosis, we first assessed NHBE cell mRNA expression of the five established, high-affinity cognate receptors LPA1 through LPA5, as well as P2Y5, a relatively low-affinity receptor that is likely to join the LPA receptor family as LPA6 (3).
+Consistent with previously reported results (27), we confirmed that these cells predominantly expressed LPA1, LPA2, and LPA3 (Figure E5).
+To distinguish between these three receptors, we determined whether 18:0 LPA- induced NHBE cell apoptosis was inhibited by AM095, a new LPA receptor antagonist that we have recently demonstrated to be highly specific for LPA1 (28).
+This antagonist has been demonstrated to inhibit LPA activation of LPA1 in a dose-